Common issues that may arise in the classroom AV equipment.

 First, check to see if the monitor is turned on.
 If it is on, the power button should be green.
 Otherwise, press the power button to turn the monitor on.

 If it is still displaying nothing, check if the computer is on.
 To do so, look under the lectern for a small black pop up button.
-It should be located towards the bottom.
+It should be located towards the top.
 Press it and it should start up.
-You will know it is on if the small light next to the button displays a white light.
+You will know it is on if the the button displays a blue light.
 Wait a couple of minutes and the PC should turn on.

 If the problem persists, please contact the media support number.